Navid200/xDrip/docs/Libre3_Follow.md

 #### **Update - June 17, 2023**
 If your setup has stopped working, add a space after the configuration script setting.
 Shortly after, remove the space.
-Doing that causes a full reset of the internal state, causing it to resume operation again.
+Doing that causes a full reset of the internal state, causing it to resume operation.